Study of Magnetic Field and Turbulence in the TeV halo around Monogem Pulsar: 3D magnetic field from turbulence analysis

-To measure the relative angle between the mean magnetic field and the line of sight, we employ a recently developed technique called the "y-parameter analysis" \citep{Malik2023}.
-It was suggested in earlier literature that the anisotropy of the Stokes parameters can be used to infer the geometric properties of the magnetic field.
+To measure the relative angle between the mean magnetic field and the line of sight, we employ a recently developed statistical technique based on synchrotron polarisation map~\citep{Malik2023}.
+It was suggested in earlier literature that the anisotropy of the Stokes parameters can be used to infer the geometric properties of the magnetic field \citep{leakage}.
 The global correlation function, represented as $D_X$, can effectively capture the anisotropy of a given observable, denoted as $X$, which can be expressed as follows: